munificent/craftinginterpreters/book/control-flow.md

 Turing machines have better name recognition -- there's no Hollywood film about Alonzo Church yet -- but the two formalisms are [equivalent in power][thesis].
-In fact, any programming language with some minimal level of expressiveness is powerful enough compute *any* computable function.
+In fact, any programming language with some minimal level of expressiveness is powerful enough to compute *any* computable function.

 [thesis]: https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis